 It is also a great way to familiarise yourself with the examinations.
 Those teachers that do exam marking have “behind-the-scenes” knowledge of what the examiners are looking for and they are able to implement this into their teaching.

-Even though it can be quite a time consuming task, it does have the added advantage of flexibility.
+Even though it can be quite time consuming, it does have the added advantage of flexibility.
 Many teachers fit this in around their usual working day.
 If you are a secondary school teacher you will find that exam marking coincides with exam classes leaving so you might have some gained time (if you are lucky).

 I rarely make resources for my classes.
 I tweak and modify old resources but I am almost never making a resource from scratch.
 Maybe I am lucky in this sense because, as a subject, the maths curriculum does not endure many radical changes.
 But it is also because there are hundreds of other teachers out there making resources too.